Lima: Where Ancient Meets Modern Peru | CoraTravels

 Food & drinks

 Ceviche Sacred Rules: Raw fish 'cooked' in lime juice, only fresh fish, only at lunch, leche de tigre drunk immediately.
 Chinese-Peruvian Fusion: Chifa restaurants everywhere, locals eat fried rice with ají (spicy sauce) regularly.
 Anticuchos Street Food: Grilled beef heart skewers, locals queue at street carts, working-class delicacy.
 Pisco Sour National Drink: Grape brandy cocktail, locals defend preparation method, Chilean claims cause arguments.
 Inca Kola vs Coca-Cola: Yellow soda outsells Coke, locals proud of defeating global brand.
+Lima's gastronomic revolution has made it a global food & culinary destination, transforming Peruvian cuisine from regional specialty to international phenomenon.

 Cultural insights